History of Suresnes: World War I

 Projector used in 1915 in the Mont-Valérien fortress against German forces.

 When war is declared, the town council meets on August 2.
 Victor Diederich, a native of Lorraine, expressed his confidence in the French army.
-On August 6, military requisitions were carried out: 80 horses were taken from industrialists Guillaumet, Olibet, and various shopkeepers.
+On August 6, military requisitions were carried out: 80 horses were taken from industrialists Guillaumet and Olibet and various shopkeepers.
 Olibet also helped to arm the fort.
-In Rue Sentou and Rue Salomon-de-Rothschild, at L'Hewittic, premises were requisitioned to house contingents of the 22nd section of the COA (Commis et ouvriers d'administration).
+In Rue Sentou and Rue Salomon-de-Rothschild, at L'Hewittic, premises were requisitioned to house contingents of the 22nd section of the COA (Commissaires et ouvriers d'administration).
 An artillery contingent also moved into the dam's foundry.
-The Jean-Macé school, whose pupils are transferred to the Jules-Ferry school, where boys and girls alternate half-days, becomes auxiliary military hospital no. 246, thanks to the organization of the French Ladies' Association.
+The Jean-Macé school, whose pupils are transferred to the Jules-Ferry school, where boys and girls alternate half-days, becomes Auxiliary Military Hospital No. 246 thanks to the French Ladies' Association.
 It was equipped with one hundred beds and, from September onwards, received only lightly wounded, sick, and convalescing patients.
 A section of the fortress's pigeon fanciers also distinguished themselves during the conflict.
-One of the birds was even cited in the regimental order, “for having succeeded in transmitting the last message from the commander of the fort, before its surrender,” while soldiers from Mont Valérien were taking part in the battle of Fort de Vaux (1916).
-The fortress, home to the 8th Signal Regiment since 1913, had seen a number of units pass through since the beginning of the Third Republic, including the 30th Territorial Infantry and the 5th Engineers' telegraph sappers.
+One of the birds was even cited in the regimental order, "for having succeeded in transmitting the last message from the commander of the fort, before its surrender", while soldiers from Mont Valérien were taking part in the battle of Fort de Vaux (1916).
+The fortress, home to the 8th Signal Regiment since 1913, had seen some units pass through since the beginning of the Third Republic, including the 30th Territorial Infantry and the 5th Engineers' telegraph sappers.

 The war, which mobilized many workers, forced some factories to close.
 To combat the consequences of unemployment, canteens run by the mayor's wife were set up on Rue du Bac and Rue du Mont-Valérien.
 At the Saint Joseph dispensary, Sister Claire also organized a soup kitchen.
 After the Battle of Charleroi, which drove people from northern France into exile, Suresnes welcomed 439 families (489 adults and 356 children).
 Faced with the advance of the Germans, some Suresnois even left the town for the provinces.
-On the other side of the Seine, Bagatelle, and Longchamp were transformed into cattle pens.
+On the other side of the Seine, Bagatelle and Longchamp were transformed into cattle pens.
 On September 30, the municipality set up an unemployment fund, financed by state subsidies, the town itself, and donations.
 The following year, faced with the impossibility of alleviating unemployment, the city issued bonds for a total of 175,000 francs, under the conditions laid down by the decree of December 15, 1914, which allowed them to be redeemed at maturity.